Weekend Stock Market Outlook – June 4 2023

 Technical analysis of daily SPX prices

-SPX Elliott Wave Analysis – Week of February 05 2023 – Bearish Count
+SPX Elliott Wave Analysis for the Week of April 16 2023 – Bearish Count

 Technical analysis of daily SPX prices

-SPX Elliott Wave Analysis Week of February 05 2023 – Bullish Count
+SPX Elliott Wave Analysis for the Week of April 16 2023 – Bullish Count

 COMMENTARY